 Oxycodone Overdose Signs, Symptoms & Treatment

 Oxycodone is a prescription medication that is part of a class of drugs called semisynthetic opioids.
-Physicians will often refer to it by its brand name, OxyContin, while users themselves usually prefer the more informal moniker, Oxy.
+Physicians will often refer to it by its brand name, OxyContin, while others may prefer the more informal moniker, Oxy.
 The drug is considered a moderate-to-high painkiller compound, or analgesic, that treats any number of pain-inducing injuries.
 Many individuals suffering from cancer are prescribed oxycodone as a means to manage their chronic pain.
-Like other opioids, this drug is plagued by a highly addictive disposition, and it has contributed to the vast opioid epidemic currently ravaging the United States.
-In fact, oxycodone tops all other opioids in number of recreational uses.
+Like other opioids, this drug has contributed to the vast opioid epidemic currently ravaging the United States.
+In fact, oxycodone tops all other opioids in a number of recreational uses.

 Some trends show prescription opioid overdoses are declining.
 But this might not be such a cause for celebration.
 It seems that individuals are not choosing complete drug cessation but, rather, upgrading to cheaper and more potent opioid alternatives such as heroin and fentanyl.
-Pills like oxycodone are becoming catalysts, a springboard of sorts for future abuse and substance use disorders of deadlier toxins.
+Pills like oxycodone are becoming catalysts for future abuse and substance use disorders of deadlier toxins.
 It’s estimated that four in five heroin users began using with prescription opioids.

 As it stands, the issue of prescription opioid overdoses is far from over.
 For many, oxycodone is the pill that comes to mind when picturing the traditional idea of pills.
 The hope, then, is that everyone can gain something of value from learning the symptoms of its overuse, just how much is too much, and the dangers oxycodone presents the body and society as a whole.